BitCloud-Live/cli/README.md

 See [Documentations](http://docs.uvcloud.ir/quickstart/) for more details.

 # Gitlab integration
 Test, build & deploy can be automated using gitlab ci.
-An example of .gitlab-ci.yaml file:
+An example of .gitlab-ci.yaml configuration file is as follow:
 ```yaml
 # This file is a template, and might need editing before it works on your project.
 # Official docker image.